-This 10-day Nepal trek will take you to the foot of the Himalayas, through beautiful rice paddies and give you the chance to experience local village life.
+This 10-day Nepal trek will take you through beautiful rice paddies to the foot of the Himalayas, giving you the chance to experience local village life.
 We'll also visit a WaterAid project, to show you the incredible impact your fundraising money has on communities around the world.
-Our organising partners Discover Adventure have been running thrilling trips since 1995, and will guide you through everything from training to getting you over the finish line.

 The main challenges lie in the steep, sometimes exposed terrain, with many sections of steps, and some long days.